-To practice before the court of appeals, you must be admitted to the Bar of the Ninth Circuit.
+To represent any party other than yourself before the court of appeals, you must be admitted to the Bar of the Ninth Circuit.
 For instructions on how to apply, go to www.ca9.uscourts.gov.
 Select the "Attorneys" tab, look for "Attorney Admissions," then choose "Instructions."